laurapradagracia/expense-report-kata/README.md

 - One expense over limit
 - All the possible permutations in one list.

-We will not use any acceptance test framework on this instance.
+We will not use any approval test framework on this instance.
 You will write all the tests and scenarios.